Step 4.2

 The daily fee is the same for everyone, whether or not you receive the Age Pension.

-remember, you can never be charged more than 85% of the single age pension for your basic daily fee at a government-subsidised aged care home.
+Remember You can never be charged more than 85% of the single age pension for your basic daily fee at a government subsidised aged care home.

-As a guide, as of 20th September 2024, the maximum basic daily fee was: $63.57.
+As a guide, as of 1st November 2025, the maximum basic daily fee was: $65.55 per day.

 • 20th March